 Around 53.0% of Kenyon applicants send their SAT scores, which average around 1,335.
 Score more than 31 on the ACT?
 That's above the average applicant score, so you should apply.
 Want to know more details on Kenyon College's campus?
 Go on a virtual tour.

 It's hard to beat Davidson College if you want to study Classical Languages & Literature.
 Based in Davidson, North Carolina, Davidson provides a dependable, suburban environment for students.

 This school attracts the best of the best, and the average SAT score of applicants is about 1,345.
 About 97.9% of the teachers at this school are full-time and have regular office hours, so they will be more available to students.
 Videos from Davidson can be a great way to learn more about college.

 Agnes Scott College is among your top options if you want to study Classical Languages & Literature.
 Situated in Decatur, Georgia, Agnes Scott provides a comfortable, suburban experience for scholars.

-Worried that you can't afford Agnes Scott College?
-Don’t allow that to keep you from submitting an application since 95.0% of undergraduates get financial help.
-Agnes Scott has a remarkable student-to-faculty ratio of 9:1, so students have lots of chances to work with their teachers.
+Agnes Scott has a remarkable student-to-faculty ratio of 10:1, so students have lots of chances to work with their teachers.
+About 70.0% of the educators at Agnes Scott have full-time hours, which means they should have enough time to help students in their class.
 Take a look at all of Agnes Scott College's rankings to know more about the college.